Gamote/react-native-solar-icons/INITIAL_SETUP.md

 it will throw a Typescript error.

 **The issue is** that if we type in `HandSh` it will autocomplete to `HandShake` even if it's not part of the type.
 This is a limitation of the current implementation.
 We could improve this by using a different approach to generate the index files.

+### Wrong fill vs stroke

+Some icons used `fill` instead of `stroke`.
+This broke how the icons look like.

+For now, we only noticed this for the `AltArrow*` icons.
+We manually fixed them by replacing `fill` with `stroke` in the generated icons.
+We should investigate this further and fix it in the SVGO plugin.